WHO WE ARE

 Bring alive the principles and practice of the common good to a wide audience and demonstrate how it might be applied

 Together for the Common Good is inspired by the partnership between the late Archbishop Derek Worlock and Bishop David Sheppard in Liverpool a generation ago.
-We draw from their experience, taking this ecumenical legacy forward in a range of creative ways.
+We draw from their experience, taking this ecumenical legacy forward in a range of creative ways, now not only for church leaders but for all the people of the church, especially lay people.
 They put the flourishing of people and community first, and together with their Free Church partners, clergy and laity, they worked with communities, local groups, civic leaders and business to strengthen civil society.
-Although they belonged to different traditions, their leadership and joint commitment to an outward-facing church enabled the city to overcome sectarian divisions.
+Although they belonged to different traditions, their leadership and joint commitment to an outward-facing church enabled the city to overcome sectarian divisions and build a stronger civic future.
 Like them, we are open to the Holy Spirit and to learning from each other.